Learn The Throws From The Pros

 Osoto gari is a very versatile technique; it can be done from either side or from behind, though different grips will be required depending on which variation you choose to use.

-3. Sumi gaeshi (Corner Reversal)
+3. Sumi Gaeshi (Corner Reversal)

 Sumi gaeshi is a throw that involves getting an inside-outside position on your opponent with your right hand over their left shoulder.
 Your left hand grabs their sleeve and as you move in towards them, you want to visualize pushing their left hand onto the opposite side of their hip.